When, Why and How to Help Children Use Appropriate Eye Contact - What Does the Research Say? - Calm Kid Central

 Another study found that if someone is getting negative feedback from someone they don’t know well, if someone is afraid or angry, eye contact can make them feel worse.
 Also, long, unbroken eye contact (i.e., “staring”) is commonly found to increase people’s discomfort in most situations.

-Understanding children and young people who find eye contact difficult
+Understanding children and young people who find eye contact difficult:

 Children with ADHD and challenging behaviours also have more difficulties maintaining eye contact with others.
 Some studies have found less eye contact between these children and their parents and some between themselves and their peers.